Lead–acid battery: Recycling

-According to the Battery Council, an industry group, lead–acid battery recycling is one of the most successful recycling programs in the world.
-In the United States 99% of all battery lead was recycled between 2014 and 2018.
-However, documents of the U.S. Environmental Protection Administration, since 1982, have indicated rates varying between 60% and 95%.
+According to the Battery Council International, an industry group, lead–acid battery recycling is one of the most successful recycling programs in the world.
+In the United States 99% of all battery lead was recycled between 2017 and 2021.
+Data from the U.S. Environmental Protection Administration, confirm that the recycling rate has risen from 76% in 1970, to 99% in modern times.

-Lead is highly toxic to humans, and recycling it can result in pollution and contamination of people resulting in numerous and lasting health problems.
-One ranking identifies lead–acid battery recycling as the world's most deadly industrial process, in terms of Disability-adjusted life years lost—resulting in 2,000,000 to 4,800,000 estimated years of individual human life lost, globally.
+Lead is highly toxic to humans, and recycling it can result in pollution and contamination of people, resulting in numerous and lasting health problems.
+One ranking identifies lead–acid battery recycling as the world's most deadly industrial process, in terms of disability-adjusted life years lost—resulting in 2,000,000 to 4,800,000 estimated years of individual human life lost, globally.

-Lead–acid battery-recycling sites, themselves, have become a source of lead pollution, and by 1992, the EPA had selected 29 such sites for its Superfund clean-up, with 22 on its National Priority List.
+Lead–acid battery-recycling sites have themselves become a source of lead pollution, and by 1992, the EPA had selected 29 such sites for its Superfund clean-up, with 22 on its National Priority List.

 An effective pollution control system is a necessity to prevent lead emission.
 Continuous improvement in battery recycling plants and furnace designs is required to keep pace with emission standards for lead smelters.
+Voluntary certification programs such as LeadBattery360 aim to drive such improvements.

 Additives

-Chemical additives have been used ever since the lead–acid battery became a commercial item, to reduce lead sulfate build-up on plates and improve battery condition when added to the electrolyte of a vented lead–acid battery.
+Chemical additives have been used ever since the lead–acid battery became a commercial item, to reduce lead sulfate buildup on plates and improve battery condition when added to the electrolyte of a vented lead–acid battery.
 Such treatments are rarely, if ever, effective.

 Two compounds used for such purposes are Epsom salts and EDTA.
 Epsom salts reduce the internal resistance in a weak or damaged battery and may allow a small amount of extended life.
 EDTA can be used to dissolve the sulfate deposits of heavily discharged plates.
 However, the dissolved material is then no longer available to participate in the normal charge-discharge cycle, so a battery temporarily revived with EDTA will have a reduced life expectancy.
 Residual EDTA in the lead–acid cell forms organic acids which will accelerate corrosion of the lead plates and internal connectors.

 The active materials change physical form during charge/discharge, resulting in growth and distortion of the electrodes, and shedding of electrodes into the electrolyte.
 Once the active material has fallen out of the plates, it cannot be restored into position by any chemical treatment.
 Similarly, internal physical problems such as cracked plates, corroded connectors, or damaged separators cannot be restored chemically.